PhilipAbed/RenovateTutorial/README.md

 This tutorial is based on the [Renovate GitHub App](https://github.com/apps/renovate). you can also run Renovate as a CLI tool or a self-hosted application.

+> **Note**
+> Although this tutorial is based in the GitHub App, the concepts discussed apply to all environments.

-In this tutorial, you will learn how to configure Renovate to your GitHub account and become familiar with some of Renovate’s basic features.
+In this tutorial, you will learn how to configure Renovate and become familiar with some of the basic features.

-Although this tutorial is based in the GitHub App, the concepts discussed apply to all environments.

 What you will learn:
 1) Installation